fkshohag/LaraQL/README.md

 Laravel API resource is a fantastic feature to make REST API.
 We are using it to transform eloquent models to  json responses.

 We know every resource route give us seven individual api link and their work is almost similar for every resource.
-I have make it more generic by using a wrapper So how it will work on?
+I have made it more generic by using a wrapper!

 ## Installation